OJarrisonn/diysh/README.md

-# dish - the Do-It SHell
+# diysh - the Do It Yourself SHell

-Dish is a library which allows developers to create their own shell-like interface for their Rust programs.
+Diysh is a library which allows developers to create their own shell-like interface for their Rust programs.

 ## Creating a shell